Xilinx/SME-Developer-Labs/FFMPEG_Lab.md

   Plugin xlnxfilter takes two switches:
    * Switch "ncompute_unit" denotes how many hardware units will be used to accelerate the application. ncompute_unit=0 runs the application completely on CPU.
-   * Switch "coeff" specifies the type of applied filter on the input image.
+   * Switch "coeff" specifies the type of applied filter on the input frames.

    As running on CPU is slow, we will process only 10 frames of the video
    ```bash